kaizen-ai/kaizenflow/documentation/notes/github.md

 # Task management with GitHub

+## GH stands for GitHub

 ## Everything we work on comes as a GitHub task

 - We file tasks and then prioritize and distribute the workload
 - We try to work always on P0 tasks

+## Issues vs bugs vs tasks

+- We call GitHub issues interchangeably "issues", "bugs", and "tasks"
+- "Bugs" is a bit improper since many times we use GitHub to track ideas, activities, and improvements, and not only defect in the code
+- Probably the best name is "tasks" or "issues"

 ## Use the proper labels